An ear, nose and throat doctor addresses the various causes of a foul odor from the nose, including after blowing.

 “Patient may or may not have nasal congestion, but may simply present with fatigue, a bad odor in the nose after blowing and/or pressure over the cheeks and forehead.”

-Dr. Silvers recommends trying a neti pot (which can be purchased at a drug store), which is a tea-kettle-shaped pot that you use to rinse the nasal airways with a special rinse (that the store will also sell).
+Dr. Silvers recommends trying a neti pot (which can be purchased at a drug store; example below), which is a tea-kettle-shaped pot that you use to rinse the nasal airways with a special rinse (that the store will also sell).

 If this doesn’t resolve the problem, then see an ENT doctor for a nasal/sinus exam and a culture, says Dr. Silvers.